 Of course, Pascal’s game was rigged.
 Back then, the odds out of 17th century Las Vegas were overwhelming: go for the infinite reward…Hello!?!

-So, I say stick with the metonymy card, play it for your little angel – maybe just hide it for awhile inside that wee white lie, and bless her little truth-is-still-relative heart.
-Just this once, go ahead and invert Sartre’s dictum: in this case, “essence (might just precede) existence.”
+So, I say stick with the metonymy card, play it for your little angel – maybe just hide it for awhile inside that wee white lie as you bless her little truth-is-still-relative heart.

 And maybe, just this once, go ahead and invert Sartre’s dictum: “essence precedes existence?”

 *Ronald Aronson, We Have Only This Life to Live: Selected Essays of Jean-Paul Sartre 1939-1975